 Harvard College, A.B., magna cum laude

 Ernest has been recognized as a leading individual in projects law by Chambers USA and Chambers Global for his acclaimed representation of developers, commercial banks, export credit agencies and development finance institutions in project finance matters.
-The 2018 edition of Chambers Global selected Ernest as a “Leader in the Field” for his Project Finance practice.
+The 2019 and 2018 editions of Chambers Global selected Ernest as a “Leader in the Field” for his Project Finance practice.

-Ernest currently serves as chair of the Committee on Project Finance of the Association of the Bar of The City of New York.
+Ernest is a former chair of the Committee on Project Finance of the Association of the Bar of the City of New York.
 He is a member of the American Bar Association’s Sections on Business Law, and on Environmental, Energy and Resources.
 Ernest is also a member of the International Bar Association’s Sections on Energy, Environmental and Natural Resources, and on Infrastructure.
 He is a member of the Association of International Petroleum Negotiators and the United Nations Association of the United States of America.

 Ernest is active in community and pro bono matters.
 He led a team under the auspices of the American Bar Association and the United Nations Development Program that advised on the drafting of a comprehensive new Minerals Law for Afghanistan.
 He served as a member of the Executive Committee of the Business Advisory Council for the Greater Tumen Initiative, a multilateral organization focused on the development of the Northeast Asian region.